galenhuntington/hpre/README.md

    bigBulkyFunctionName (Just (a:b:_)) = ...
 ```

-In programming, there is the principle of DRY (“Don't Repeat
+In programming, there is the principle of DRY (“Don’t Repeat
 Yourself”), that it is best for some fact to appear in only one place.
 This can be taken too far, but I feel it is applicable here, for the
 usual reasons:

 First, this is a lot of repetitive typing.
 One can of course copy
-and paste in any reasonable editor, but that's analogous to saying
+and paste in any reasonable editor, but that’s analogous to saying
 that a language is quick to code in, as long as you have an IDE to
 generate all the tedious boilerplate.